viasky657/extensionFix/README.md

-# SōtaPR
+# SotaSWE

-Welcome to SōtaPR, the agentic framework that is State ot The Art on SWE-bench!
+Welcome to SotaSWE, the agentic framework that is State ot The Art on SWE-bench!

 ## How to run